Are There Heavy Metals in Baby Formula?

 Heavy Metal Contamination of Baby Foods

-A congressional investigation has found levels of arsenic, lead, and other toxic metals that can harm brain development in many popular US infant nutrition, including organic brands.
+A congressional investigation has found levels of arsenic, lead, and other toxic metals that can harm brain development in many popular US Infant Nutrition, including organic brands.
 Considering this ongoing research, legislative and regulatory institutions have been incredibly slow to change policies.

 In 2021 the House Subcommittee on Economic and Consumer Policy, a subcommittee of the United States House of Representatives, published an investigation into US baby formula and baby food manufacturers.
 Investigators found that these companies' products were tainted with dangerous metals arsenic, cadmium, lead, and mercury.